Harnessing the Power of Content Marketing for Small Businesses

 What Content Marketing Isn’t (And Mistakes to Avoid)

 It’s not one-size-fits-all.
-What works for a kitchen fitter won’t necessarily work for a pet photographer.
+What works for one type of business may not work for another.

 It’s not instant.
-Content takes time to rank and work.
-Think of it as an investment, not a quick win.
+Content takes time to rank.
+View it as an investment rather than a quick win.

 Keyword stuffing